yanghua/banyan/README.md

 ##router with tree topology structure
-the message bus's implementation is based on rabbitmq.
-It can take advantage of multiple message exchange-types rabbitmq provided and build many kinds of router pattern. the message bus's router topology list below:
+the message bus's implementation is based on Rabbitmq.
+It can takes advantage of multiple message exchange-types rabbitmq provided and builds many kinds of router pattern.
+The message bus's router topology lists below:

 ![img 3][3]